balena-io/reconfix/docs/architecture.md

 }
 ```

-If we are evluating `X`, `Y` will be set to some concrete value. `XSAVE` will also be evaluated, and CUE will also check that the inverse transformation is valid.
+If we are evluating `X`, `Y` will have be set to some concrete value. `XSAVE` will also be evaluated, and CUE will also check that the inverse transformation is valid.
 If the transaction succeeds, `XSAVE` will be saved for future runs.

 On the other hand if we are evaluating `Y`, `X` will be set to some concrete value. `XSAVE` will also be set to the concrete value that was last saved.

+On initialization, reconfix derives all initial `XSAVE`/`YSAVE` states based on the initial value of every external data node.
+If there is one or more states that cannot be derived, initialization will error out.
+It will also error out if the value of one of those states is different depending on which external data node is used to initialize it.
+This is the reason why both `XSAVE` and `YSAVE` cannot be used at the same time in the same lens: it would increase the complexity of this initialization process by a lot.

 ### Automatic Assembly